marketing-syntax/Marcade-SecOpsChaos/README.md

 Can you sneak out of the office on Friday at 2:30?
 Or does something unforeseen have other plans for you?

 Sec Ops Chaos, helping security services marketing, without being obtrusive in your inbox.

+*Quick notes on usability.
+The music is set to mute on each screen by default, just in case you're playing at work and forgot your headset.
+ESC will pause the game so you can resume at your leisure*